Press Release

 Journalists appreciate submissions that demonstrate familiarity with their reporting focus and that provide genuine news value rather than thinly veiled marketing.

-After submitting your press release to The New York Times, strategic follow-up can significantly increase your chances of publication.
-However, there’s a fine line between helpful persistence and annoying pestering, crossing it can permanently damage your relationship with journalists.
+After submitting your news release to The New York Times, a well-timed follow-up can improve your chances of publication.
+There is a real difference between helpful persistence and pestering, and crossing that line can permanently damage your relationship with a journalist.

-Understanding when and how to follow up makes all the difference in a competitive media landscape.
+Understanding when and how to follow up makes all the difference in a competitive media environment.
+Wait three business days before your first follow-up in most cases.

 The 3-Day Rule for Initial Follow-Up

-In most cases, waiting three business days before your first follow-up strikes the right balance between persistence and respect.
-This timeframe gives busy journalists an opportunity to work through their inbox without immediately adding to their workload with follow-up messages.
+Waiting three business days before your first follow-up gives busy journalists time to work through their inbox without immediately adding to their workload with another message.

 For breaking news or time-sensitive announcements, you can compress this window to 24 hours, but anything sooner risks appearing demanding rather than helpful.